zilch/type-route/README.md

 </p>
 <br/>

-_🚨 **This is a beta release.** 🚨 The Type Route API has been vetted with production code but the library has not yet reached version **1.0**.
-More community feedback is needed to validate the project's maturity.
-Use the [issue tracker](https://github.com/typehero/type-route/issues) to communicate this feedback in the form of bugs, questions, or suggestions._

 ## Getting Started

 Type Route is a flexible, type safe routing library built on top of the same [core library](https://github.com/ReactTraining/history) that powers React Router.